emilbaek/dk-emrex/docs/Using the smp-mock.md

 the exam results.

 ### The application.properties file
+The application.properties file is the default configuration and it will be used unless otherwise specified.
 The smp-mock application is a spring boot application, therefore you can setup the application in the application.properties file, which is read from the classpath of the application.